Ascend/samples/classification/for_atlas200dk_1.7x.0.0_c++/README_EN.md

 English|[中文](README.md)

+**This case is only used for learning.
+It is not responsible for the effect and does not support commercial use.**

 # Classification Network Application (C++)<a name="ZH-CN_TOPIC_0232337690"></a>

 This application can run on the Atlas 200 DK to infer images using the GoogLeNet and output images labeled with inference results.